Northstar Career Academy

 Over the course of Career Academy’s program, we have developed over 40 business partnerships with whom we implement this portion of the program.
 We work closely with these employers to match our student learning needs with our partners’ opportunities for improved efficiency.
 We use these conversations to develop the most optimal experiences for our students’ individual needs as possible.

-Northstar Career Academy does not discriminate on the basis of race, color, gender, age, disability, religion or national origin.
+Northstar Academy does not discriminate on the basis of race, color, religion, sexual orientation or national and ethnic origin in the